amirhoseinmrn/Media-Player/README.md

 > Note that the class diagram at the top of this page includes a view controller; view controllers do exist in MVVM, but their role is minimized.

-## How do we implement MVVM in Edecom project?
+## How do we implement MVVM in Media-Player project?

 Our directory in project is: